madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 ---
 layout: post
-title: "Building Docker Image - Argument vs Variable vs Secret"
+title: "Docker Argument vs Variable vs Secret"
 date: "2024-12-07 00:00:00"
-category: ""
+category: "Development"
 image: "/assets/images/2024-12-07-docker-argument-vs-variable-vs-secret.webp"
 feature_image: true
-description: ""
+description: "Learn the differences between Docker build arguments, environment variables, and build secrets.
+Understand when and how to use each for configuring your Docker builds and containers."
 keywords:
   - Docker
   - Container